GrooyaO/task-manager/README.md

 ## Next steps

-Tests should be primary objective to be added next and then the CI/CD pipeline once there is need for it.
+Tests should be primary objective to be added next and then the CI/CD pipeline once there is need for it.<br>
 Error handling middleware should be more robust.